-Children are encouraged to use their senses and a wide range of resources to express their own ideas and feelings and to construct their individual responses in two and three dimensions.
-A wide range of art equipment, as well as natural and recycled resources provide for open-ended exploration of colour, shape and texture and the development of skills in painting, drawing and collage.

-Children join in with and respond to music, dance and stories and there are many opportunities for exploration and self-expression.
-In addition to this, music sessions led by a specialist teacher help children to learn about pitch, tone, and rhythm.
+Children are encouraged to use their senses and a wide range of resources in order to express their own ideas and feelings and to construct their individual responses in two and three dimensions.
+Art equipment, including paints, glue, crayons, and pencils as well as natural and discarded resources provide for open-ended exploration of colour, shape and texture and the development of skills in painting, drawing and collage.
+Children join in with and respond to music, dance and stories and there are many opportunities for imaginative role-play, both individually and as part of the group.
+Weekly art and music sessions are planned for each week to widen the children's experiences and to give them opportunities for exploration and self-expression.
+The children experience guided role-play sessions through Mantle of the Expert.
+This is an educational approach that uses imaginary contexts to generate purposeful and engaging activities for learning.